Sailing • Boating • Windsurfing

 If you just want to enjoy a leisurely boat trip along the canal you can book a narrowboat cruise for a couple of hours from Brecon Basin on most days during the summer months, taking a journey from Brecon to Brynich Lock and back, with on-board refreshments available.

 To make a proper holiday of it, you could hire an electric narrowboat or dayboat on the canal and have a low-carbon adventure.
-For details, see our Outdoor activity equipment, instruction and guides page.

 Be prepared, be responsible, stay safe